TorresjDev/CSharp-Console-App/README.md

-# CIDM-2315-01 - C#
+# C#

-- Project files created and used during CIDM-2315-01 course for Programming business applications using C# and .NET
+- Project files created and used for Programming business applications using C# and .NET

 ## Creating a Project section